Tom Simcox: Career

 Simcox began his career in 1962, first appearing in the police procedural television series Naked City.
-He then made an appearance to the medical drama television series Ben Casey.
+He then made an appearance on the medical drama television series Ben Casey.
 He guest-starred in television programs including Gunsmoke, Bonanza, Hawaii Five-O, Matt Houston, Ironside, The Virginian, Vega$, Charlie's Angels, Trapper John, M.D., Perry Mason, Columbo and Wagon Train.
 In 1964, he made his film debut for which Simcox first appeared in the television film The Ghost of Sierra de Cobre.
 He then played the role of Lt.
 Johnson in the 1965 film Shenandoah.

 Simcox starred in the 1966 film Incident at Phantom Hill, which also starred Robert Fuller, Jocelyn Lane and Dan Duryea.
 He also made an appearance in the 1976 film Hollywood Man, which starred William Smith, Ray Girardin, Jude Farese and Jennifer Billingsley.
 Simcox played the role of the sheriff.
 In 1977, he starred in the action and adventure television series Code R. His final credit was from Jack Webb's Dragnet remake which was The New Dragnet in 1991.